tapuaharel/matrix-homeserver-project/README.md

 ## Networking

 - Own a domain name.
+- Set up DNS A/AAAA records to map into your public IP address.
 - Set up a DHCP Reservation or configure a static IP address manually for the server.
 - Port forward port 22 to the server's IP address for a SSH connection over the internet.